zeptofs/nz-api-documentation/source/index.html.md

   To enable this feature, please contact our support team with the following information:
     <li>Your full legal business name</li>
     <li>A legally owned domain name: for your PayID email addresses</li>
-    <li><strong>alias_name</strong>: a shortened business name that will be displayed to your customers upon PayID resolution</li>
+    <li><strong>alias_name</strong>: the business name that will be displayed to your customers upon PayID resolution.
+We suggest using a shortened name appropriate for mobile displays</li>
 </aside>
 <aside class="notice">
-  When creating this type of contact, the initial response <code>payid_details.state</code> value will always be <code>pending</code>.
+  When creating this type of Contact, the initial response <code>payid_details.state</code> value will always be <code>pending</code>.
 After a few seconds, it will transition to <code>active</code>.
 We suggest you use webhooks to be informed of this state change
 </aside>
 <aside class="notice">
   While unlikely, it is possible that we will be unable to register the given PayID.
 In this case <code>payid_details.state</code> will transition to <code>failed</code>.